Category Archives: Ralf Paus

 Monasterium Laboratory and Ralf Paus

-I have written a new post about Monasterium CEO Dr. Ralf Paus and his exrensive hair loss related research.
+I have written a separate new post about Monasterium CEO Dr. Ralf Paus and his extensive hair loss related research experience.

 According to Monasterium Laboratory’s news page, they moved into a brand new research facility in 2018.
 It is located in this modern nanobiotech research hub.